All Episodes

 And that pretty much cuts to the chase here.

-Because what what Scooter Libby and and uh again, all this is based on this sketchy reports of of people who say they're familiar with testimony and so forth, and we really don't know all that uh the prosecutor knows, and we probably know very little of the total that the prosecutor knows despite all these leaks.
+Because what Scooter Libby, and again, all this is based on sketchy reports of people who say they're familiar with testimony and so forth.

 But basically what you have here is you have a guy who set himself up with his wife to go over to Niger for the purposes of undermining the war on Iraq and the war on terror for the purposes of undermining the Bush administration.

-He comes back, he lies through his teeth about things.
+He lies through his teeth about things.

-His initial report verbal to the CIA pretty much confirmed the reason he was sent over there.
+His initial report, verbal to the CIA, pretty much confirmed the reason he was sent over there.

 That's been twisted around.